Production of dark sector particles via resonant positron annihilation on atomic electrons: Effects of electron binding energies

 \section{Effects of electron binding energies}

-The result from App.~\ref{app:nA} can be easily adapted to account for the binding energy of the electrons.
-For each shell with binding energy $u_q<0$, the energy $E_A$ of the electron is now linked to its momentum via:
+The result for the electron momentum density distribution in diamond can be easily adapted to account for the binding energy of the electrons.
+For each shell with binding energy $u_q<0$, the energy of the electron is given by

-For the hydrogen-like atoms, exact expressions for the negative binding energies exist~\cite{Bethe:1957ncq}.
+For hydrogen-like atoms, exact expressions for the negative binding energies exist~\cite{Bethe:1957ncq}.
 For more general cases, they can be evaluated via numerical codes like GRASP~\cite{BIGGS1975201} or DBSR-HF~\cite{ZATSARINNY2016287} or simply from tabulated data (e.g. Ref.~\cite{RevModPhys.39.125}).